cse112-sp22-group13/cse112-sp22-group13/admin/meetings/101921_TA_meeting_notes.md

 # 10-19-21 Meeting with Sanat, Andy, Scott and Alanna

+# Call to Order
+The first brainstorm meeting involving Team 4 members was called to order at 7:30 PM.

 ## Everyone should read through the brainstorm assignment
 - During braintorm we should focus on creating user personas, ideally 4 to 5.
 - With the goal of finding a target audience for the app.